This post may contain affiliate links. Please see my disclosure policy for details.

 An easy walking route from Minions to Cheesewring on Bodmin Moor

-As I was short for time, I did the quickest walk from The Hurlers car park to The Cheesewring.
+As I was short of time, I did the quickest walk from The Hurlers car park to The Cheesewring.

 This walking route below is for the time-conscious traveller that wants to see some amazing views of the moor with very little time and effort involved (there’s no shame in that!).